maxpohlman/maxpohlman.github.io/birthday.md

 **SMOKING OF ANY VARIETY IS STRICTLY FORBIDDEN** (both inside and outside)

-If you have any fun outdoor games (corn hole, can-jam, ect), feel free to bring them along as well (or contact Max beforehand)
+If you have any fun outdoor games (corn hole, can-jam, etc), feel free to bring them along as well (or contact Max beforehand)

 If people are feeling extra ambitious, you are more than welcome to bring food along with your beer.
 A small variety of snacks will be available.
 In addition, Max's house is ~5min away from a "low quality but when you're drunk do you even care" pizza place and it is likely we will be placing multiple orders throughout the afternoon and evening.